viking-saver/windows-itpro-docs/windows/security/book/cloud-services-protect-your-work-information.md

 ## Microsoft Entra ID

-Microsoft Entra ID, formerly Azure Active Directory is a comprehensive cloud-based identity management solution that helps enable secure access to applications, networks, and other resources and guard against threats.
+Microsoft Entra ID is a comprehensive cloud-based identity management solution that helps enable secure access to applications, networks, and other resources and guard against threats.
 Microsoft Entra ID can also be used with Windows Autopilot for zero-touch provisioning of devices preconfigured with corporate security policies.

 Organizations can deploy Microsoft Entra ID joined devices to enable access to both cloud and on-premises apps and resources.
 Access to resources can be controlled based on the Microsoft Entra ID account and Conditional Access policies applied to the device.
 For the most seamless and delightful end to end single sign-on (SSO) experience, we recommend users configure Windows Hello for Business during the out of box experience for easy passwordless sign-in to Entra ID .